 What are the Advantages of Web 3.0?

 There are 3 main advantages of WEB 3.0: Decentralization, Openness/Permissionless, and Native Money.

 Perhaps the biggest advantage of Web 3.0 stems from its decentralized nature.
 Many of today’s web services ask the user to provide personal data in order to see the full benefits of the service.
 This is a significant issue, as there are no guarantees that the service provider would not misuse the user data they collect.
 In contrast, decentralized networks guarantee that users always retain control over their data.
 The decentralization also means that there is no single point of failure, which makes Web 3.0 systems more secure than their centralized counterparts.

 Another significant advantage of the decentralized web is that it is open and permissionless.
 Since no single entity controls the network, no one can restrict access to the dApps running on it.
 This also means that there is no censorship in Web 3.0 dApps.

 Another advantage of Web 3.0 is that money, in the form of crypto tokens, is native to it.
 This means that it can be used to transfer value without intermediaries like banks and payment processors.
 As demonstrated by the rapid rise of DeFi, this characteristic of the decentralized web is set to inspire new types of services and business models.

-Disadvantages of Web 3.0
+What are the Disadvantages of Web 3.0?

 The rising popularity of blockchain networks and dApps in recent years has brought into focus the main problem of blockchain-based systems – their limited scalability.
 For example, the leading dApp platform Ethereum experiences regular network conditions when dApp activity is high.
 This problem leads to slower transaction processing speeds and higher service fees.